Understanding ADHD Medication Side Effects

 To sum this article up, we know ADHD medication is effective in most cases.
 Sometimes even more than behavioral therapy.
 What we don’t know are the possible long-term side effects.

 Keep in mind that ADHD medication affects the brain.
-If there are any long-term side effects, you can probably find them there.
 Talk to your doctor to see if ADHD medication is right for you or your loved one.